Mamadou-Keita/MTVS/README.md

-# MultiTask Visual Metric
+# Multi-Task Visual Security Metric

-In this work, we propose a non reference CNN-based image quality and visual security metric for perceptually encrypted images
+In this work, we propose a no-reference CNN-based image quality and visual security metric for perceptually encrypted images

 ![assets/multiTask.png](assets/multiTask.png)